Azure/azure-data-labs/02-lab-data-science-azureml/README.md

 # Azure Data Labs • data-science-aml

-This template repository (aka blueprint) contains all templates to deploy a secure Azure Machine Learning environment.
-This blueprint offers some optional modules which can be enabled/disabled to support some of architectures below.
+This template repository contains all templates to deploy a secure Azure Machine Learning environment.
+This template offers some optional modules which can be enabled/disabled to support some of architectures below.

 [TODO > Add architecture diagram]